 Other Support Services for Students

 Many factors that impact academics have nothing to do with studying.
 Perhaps you need to work on wellness or get secure with basic needs or sort out an issue on campus.
-Check out Berkeley Recalibrate to learn about a wide variety of resources on campus to support you as a person so you can focus on being a student.
+Check out Berkeley Recalibrate to learn about a wide variety of resources on campus to support you in a variety of ways!

 General Tips for Academic Success